The Macaw Society

 3. Train new generations of conservation scientists

-We work closely with young Peruvian and foreign assistants to help them gain the skills they need for conducting research.
+We work closely with young national an international assistants to help them gain the skills they need for conducting research.
 Students interested in conducting their own independent studies for coursework, or theses at the undergraduate, master, or doctoral levels are encouraged to apply to study one of the many aspects of macaw and parrot biology at our research sites in Peru (Tambopata) or Costa Rica (Central Pacific Coast).